rehierl/abstract-properties/02-x-mathematics/02-0-basic-maths/5-4-ordered-sequences.md

 * `(s(i) < s(j)) := (i < j)` for `(i,j in [1,#s])`

-Note that sequences that contain elements more than once, may be described as **non-ordered** or as **non-linear sequences**.
+Note that sequences which contain elements more than once, may be described as **non-ordered** or as **non-linear sequences**.
 Based on that, one can highlight that these sequences do in general not correspond with total orders.